alysonbennett/WeatherDashboard/README.md

 ## Description of Weather Dashboard

-This application shows the current weather conditions as well as the five day forecast for the users location.
-They can also search for any desired city in the world
+This application shows the current weather conditions as well as the five day forecast for any city the user searches for.

 ## Screen Shots of Final Assignment